AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 For more on USB blocking key features

-• Multi-OS compatibility: Integration with established operating systems with Windows, macOS, and Linux.
+• Multi-OS compatibility: Integration with established operating systems, including Windows, macOS, and Linux.

 • Device white/blacklisting: Allowing and denying access to specific devices of choice or as defined in the policy.

-• Read-only mode: Allowing for only reading data on USB devices.
+• Read-only mode: Allows data to be read only on USB devices.

-• Policy enforcement: Configuring devices in accordance with user access and device based rules defined in the policy.
+• Policy enforcement: Configuring devices by user access and device-based rules defined in the policy.

 Products & features